Natural Vs. Synthetic: Essential Oils and Fragrance

 We all love a beautiful scent.
-From floral to citrus, or perhaps earthy, we usually have a favorite type of scent and like our homes and products we use to convey something of our personality.
-Scents bring back memories and transport us instantly to fun or sad times.
-Even unscented makes a statement about what we like.
-Perhaps straightforward and clean.
+From floral to citrus, or perhaps earthy, we usually have a favorite type of scent, and like our homes and products we use to convey something of our personality.
+Scents bring back memories and can transport us instantly to fun or sad times.
+Even unscented may make a statement about who we are with what we like.
+(Perhaps you have allergies, but unscented can also be associated with minimal, or straightforward and clean.)
 However, if we are able to use them, most like scented products.
 But what goes into the scents we use?
 And are they actually good?
 We all know scents affect our moods, and even how well we sleep at times, which can in turn eventually affect our health.
 But are they healthy for us in and of themselves?

 You do not have to research very long before you will see the battle between synthetic and natural scents.
 We take the side of the natural and this article is to explain our positions.
 Please understand nothing we say here is of any medical value, and has not been evaluated by any agency whatsoever.
 This is purely our opinion.
 You need to do your own research and form your own opinions about what is best for your family.